 In addition to being used to fulfill your requests and process your transactions, your name and contact information will be added to our database, and we may perform statistical analyses of user behavior to measure interest in the various areas of our site.

 Curtis may release information if required to do so by law or in the good faith belief that it is necessary to comply with the law or legal process served on us or protect and defend our legitimate business interests, rights or property, or rights of our customers and patrons.

 If you communicate with us by letter, e-mail, or phone or in person, it is possible that information about the communication may be collected into a file specific to you.

-Members of the Curtis Alumni Network – that is, those alumni who register to the Common Room through the log in process – voluntarily provide the school with personal contact information and may occasionally receive electronic mailings from the Curtis Institute of Music.
-Members can also opt-in to receive electronic newsletters or other communications.
-Alumni address, phone, and e-mail contact information are exclusively available in the Online Alumni Directory to the members of this Curtis Alumni Network via a password-protected log-in.
-Alumni who register can elect not to share their personal contact information through the Online Alumni Directory by so indicating during registration.
+All alumni are members of the Curtis Alumni Network, and those who voluntarily provide the school with personal contact information may occasionally receive communications from Curtis.
+Alumni are automatically opted in to receive communications from Curtis upon graduation.
+Alumni address, phone, and e-mail contact information are exclusively available in Curtis Connect to the Curtis Alumni Network via a password-protected log-in.
+Alumni who register can elect to customize their communications preferences and provide Curtis with any changes to their personal and professional information.

-When alumni log in and use the Online Alumni Directory, biographical, contact, and professional information is listed.
-This information is automatically available to all other alumni through the Online Alumni Directory.
-Once alumni have opted in to the Alumni Network, they then have the chance to determine what personal data to display to their classmates on an item-by-item basis by checking the "Make Private" checkbox on their Profile Update form.
-These fields default to viewable until they are changed by the alumna or alumnus.
+When alumni log in and use Curtis Connect, biographical, contact, professional information, and options to share social media are listed.
+This information is automatically available to all other alumni, faculty, and staff through Curtis Connect.
+Once alumni have registered in Curtis Connect, they then have the chance to determine what personal data to display to their classmates on an item-by-item basis by checking the "Make Private" checkbox on their Profile Update form.
+These fields default to viewable until they are changed solely by the alumna or alumnus.